PrivaDE: Privacy-preserving Data Evaluation for Blockchain-based Data Marketplaces: Evaluation

-The model split procedure (A--B--C) is assumed precomputed and validated (see App.~\ref{app:model-def}).
-Table~\ref{tab:model-ab} presents performance of part~A inference within malicious 2PC.
-Online timings are consistently low (sub-20 seconds), with the offline phase dominating due to heavy communication overhead.
-Since offline time consists primarily of input-independent randomness generation, it can be completed prior to execution.
+The model split (A--B--C) is precomputed and validated (App. \ref{app:model-def}).
+Table~\ref{tab:model-ab} shows part~A inference within malicious 2PC.
+Online timings are consistently low (sub-20 seconds), with offline phase dominating due to communication overhead.
+Offline consists of input-independent randomness generation, hence completable prior to execution.